Financial advice will help to boost retirement savings

 What the results of this survey highlight is that it is never too early to start planning and saving for retirement.
 If the financial advisers polled, they were confident they could boost individuals’ retirement income if they sought advice at least 15 years before they wished to start drawing their pension.

-Many younger people make the decision to delay preparing for their old age.
+Many younger people make the decision to delay preparing for their old age and investing in retirement savings.
 This is because they presume their earnings will be greater later on in their careers.
 However, in my experience I believe that younger individuals can have more disposable income.
 Younger individuals are less likely to have children and the responsibility of maintaining the family home than older people.
 Meaning that they may find it easier to put funds aside for retirement.

 More and more people are spending a third of their lifetime in retirement but not thinking of their retirement savings.
 Putting as much money aside as possible is crucial, particularly as living costs, medical and care expenses and taxes are on the rise.
 Retirement is far too important to leave to chance.
 A ‘head in the sand’ approach could result in potentially devastating consequences, particularly as there is a high improbability that State-funded pensions will be available for future generations.